 In 2005 Adidas launched a new red Trikot for the German national team for the Confederations Cup, but it was based on existing designs.
 The result of a demand by the Nationaltrainer Jürgen Klinsmann, the red outfit was more of a third kit, an addition rather than a replacement.
 National team football shirts used to be simple uniforms for the players, but in recent years have become much more than that.

 In November 2016 the DFB and Adidas broke with the recent tradition of issuing a new kit every two years, with the launch of a replacement white home shirt for the 2017 Confederations Cup in Russia.
-When the new design was unveiled on the pitch for the first time on 11th November 2016 in the World Cup qualifier against San Marino, it meant that the shirt worn at Euro 2016 had been removed from active service after less than a year – the shortest time in play for any German Nationaltrikot, certainly in the last thirty years.
+When the new design was unveiled on the pitch for the first time on 11th November 2016 in the World Cup qualifier against San Marino, it meant that the white shirt worn at Euro 2016 had been removed from active service after less than a year – the shortest time in play for any German Nationaltrikot, certainly in the last thirty years.

 Having to pay another hefty sum for another home shirt in the space of twelve months may not have gone down well with some supporters, but there was a positive reaction to the new design, which could have actually been designed by the fans themselves.
 While retaining a traditional Schwarz und Weiß simplicity, the new shirt took on board a much-loved memory from the past, in the form of a subtle watermark based on the famous “patchwork tile” pattern on the green kit sported by the team at Italia 90.